paprika253/myAmounts/README.md

 # myAmounts
-Little app with Parse and writing XML files
+Little app with Parsing and writing XML files